popey/snappy-docs/build-snaps/c.md

 # What problems do snaps solve for C/C++ applications?

 Snapcraft bundles necessary libraries required by the application, and can configure the environment for confinement of applications for end user peace of mind.
-Developers can ensure their application is delivered pre-packaged with libraries which will not be replaced or superceded by a distribution vendor.
+Developers can ensure their application is delivered pre-packaged with libraries which will not be replaced or superseded by a distribution vendor.

 Here are some snap advantages that will benefit many C/C++ projects: